 Picking Only 15 is Hard!

 The only other film cameras I’ve used extensively and did not list are the Rollei 6003 & 6008 and the Nikon F5.
 Not because they’re bad cameras.
 In fact, they are all exceptional.
 Just because the Zeiss glassed Rolleis were a little esoteric and the F5 is everybody’s best Nikon film camera ever.
-But I still have and use an F4s, I like that it has no LCD’s, I like that it is fully compatible with almost all Nikkor lenses, I like that it does NOT have any leatherette to peel, and I find it the most useful Nikon when viewed as a weapon in a fight. (just kidding) By the way, the Rolleis were available with Rolleigon glass, (cheaper), Zeiss glass, (what I had), and Schneider glass, (the most expensive).
+But I still have and use an F4s, I like that it has no LCD’s, I like that it is fully compatible with almost all Nikkor lenses, I like that it does NOT have any leatherette to peel, and I find it the most useful Nikon when viewed as a weapon in a fight. (just kidding) By the way, the Rolleis were available with Rolleigon glass, (cheaper), Zeiss glass, (what I have), and Schneider glass, (the most expensive).
 These 15 Best Film Cameras are subjective opinions of user experience.
 Not detailed reviews.
 Those are available all over the internet for each camera.
 Also, the Minolta X-700 was my first camera, and the camera used exclusively by Ren Hang.
 Alas, limiting to 15 is kind of arbitrary, and lots of great cameras were left out.
 Oh, well.

 The 15 Best Film Cameras List

 First up in the 15 Best Film Cameras is the Contax G2.
 Every Zeiss lens available for this camera is beyond exceptional.
 In sharpness, contrast, build quality.
 While the 90mm would also fall in those categories, it was the only one I felt fell short in the AF category.
 Expect a little “hunt” and a less than optimal rangefinder viewing.
 I’m unsure why some Leicaphiles feel this is not a “true” rangefinder.
 Admittedly, the viewfinder lacks the bright clarity of the Leica.
 But it’s AF, so I’ve never had a problem. (neither did Juergen Teller, I guess) And the viewfinder does have an adjustable diopter, if you’re wondering.
 Manual focus sucks, so buy a Bessa or Hexar or,….Leica if you prefer manual focus.
 Black is rare and expensive.
-Stick to titanium color.
+Stick to titanium color. (like my G1 with the Luigi half case shown above)

 Next is the Leica M7.
 While I’ve only used the M6, I’ve been told the metering system and aperture priority is a dream on the M7.
 That said, the M6 was a dream to use.
 Great, but expensive lenses.
 And if manual is your thing anyway, save a $1000 and get the M6.
 Comfort, beauty, build, unique lens drawing,….and a favorite of everyone from Brad Pitt to Annie Leibovitz. (yes, I know Brad’s an actor,…just sayin’)